SrKoDes/scripts/k8s/command_list.md

 ### Deployments

-`kubectl create -f {file_name}.yml` - create a deployment
+`kubectl create -f {file_name}.yml` - Create a deployment

-`kubectl get all` - shows info on the deployment
+`kubectl get all` - Shows info on the deployment

-`kubectl expose deployment {app_name(from yml file)-deployment} --port 8080 --target-port 80 --type=LoadBalancer` - expose ports on a deployment. go on local host:8081 after and it works (can be included in yml file)
+`kubectl expose deployment {app_name(from yml file)-deployment} --port 8080 --target-port 80 --type=LoadBalancer` - Expose ports on a deployment. go on local host:8081 after and it works (can be included in yml file)

 ### .yml File